 Specifically, a nominal SMS process shall address the following issues, providing guidance to meet objectives as determined in the nominal SMS.

-Effectivity
+Efficacy

-Per the nominal SMS process, non-chemical processes shall demonstrate that through the proper operation and application of the process, the process eliminates, neutralizes the stated, intended targeted pathogens and per recommendation of the SRA.
+Per the nominal SMS process, the non-chemical processes shall demonstrate that through the proper operation and application of the process, the process eliminates, or neutralizes the stated, intended targeted pathogens and per recommendation of the SRA.

-Review and reference testing documentation of independent testing and device OEM testing.
+Review and reference the testing documentation of independent testing and device OEM testing.

 Determine process and periodic review feedback loop for continuous effectivity.